shotgunsoftware/tk-ci-tools/README.md

 11. The codecov token for your repository can be found at [codecov.io](codecov.io).
 In this example, we are setting up a pipeline for `tk-multi-launchapp`, so we can find the key at https://codecov.io/gh/shotgunsoftware/tk-multi-launchapp.
 12. Click the copy button and paste it in the `Value` box over at Azure Pipelines.
 If you've done this right, the value should be masked in the edit box.
 13. Hit `Ok`, then `Save` at the bottom right of the variable creation page.
 14. You're now back to the pipeline edit page.
+Select the branch you've pushed your azure-pipelines.yml file to kick-off the first build.
 You can now click `Run` at the top right if you want to save and launch the pipeline on that branch or simply click on the arrow next to `Run` and pick `Save`.
 15. You're done!
-You can now push to Azure Pipelines and your changes will be picked up by the build pipeline according to the rules defined in `azure-pipelines.yml`.
+You can now push to Github and your changes will be picked up by the build pipeline according to the rules defined in `azure-pipelines.yml`.
+As mentionned above, Azure Pipelines will launch a build for any commits done to master, any commits pushed to a pull request and when a tag is created.